Hospice is specialized type of care for those facing a life-limiting illness, their families and their caregivers.

 Choosing a hospice

-The National Hospice and Palliative Care Organization has developed some questions to help identify factors that may be important to you and your family when selecting a hospice.
-Learn more.
+Different patients have different needs, and knowing what questions to ask a potential hospice provider can make all the difference.
+The National Hospice and Palliative Care Organization has developed some key questions to help identify what factors may be important to you and your family when selecting a hospice.